Cuban Link: Career

-When Delgado was growing up, he lived around primarily Puerto Ricans, Dominicans, and African Americans.
+When Delgado was growing up, he primarily lived around Puerto Ricans, Dominicans, and African Americans.
 At the same time, hip hop music was rising in popularity in his neighborhood.

 In 1986, at age 12, Cuban started writing rhymes after being drawn into hip-hop culture and has named his influences as Juice Crew, Big Daddy Kane, Kool G Rap, KRS-One, Nas, and later on in life, Big Pun.

 At age 15, in 1989, Delgado started rapping under the moniker Lyrical Assassin, which led him to meet his future partners-in-rhyme Christopher Rios and Samuel Garcia, who at the time were known as Big Moon Dawg and Joker Jamz.
 This led them to form the underground rap group Full-A-Clips.
 Throughout the early 90s, Full-A-Clips became a well-known group throughout the Bronx, earning them radio freestyles and live performances.
 Their fourth member, Toom, joined the group in 1994.

 In 1995, Delgado and his partners Rios and Garcia were freestyling at a bodega in The Bronx, when Fat Joe stops by the bodega to buy some groceries.
 Pun spots Joe and recognizes him and goes up to him to spit a verse for him.
 When Pun spit his verse, he left Joe so impressed that he offered Pun a ride in his limousine.
 After hearing Pun, he recruited Delgado and Garcia as well.